If you’re dieting and exercising to lose weight and improve your fitness, you may be wondering if it’s worth buying a body fat scale.

 - Multiple user profiles

 If you purchase a body fat scale with the facility to enter multiple user profiles, everyone in your household will be able to use it.
 Some scales also have a “guest” profile option.
-This can be used to store details of friends or family members who regularly visit.
+This can be used to store details of friends or family members who want to use the scale.

 - Weight only option